emadsid1/1531Project/assurances.md

 If the password is forgotten, an email will be sent to their registerd email and be given a code to reset their password.
 If this reset code is returned, then the user will be able to create a new password and be logged in again.
 These aspects were tested using both manual testing, trying all different aspects and trying to break the code ensuring for appropriate exceptions to be rasied and by also considered branch coverage and linting.

+Users can then create channels that they are either a owner, admin or member of (providing differnt permissions).
+If a channel is public people can both join and be invited to, while if a channel is private, people can only be invited into one, and cannot join without and invite.